thephpleague/url/dev-master/components/host.md

 The method expects at most 2 arguments.

 - The first required argument must be a collection of label (an `array` or a `Traversable` object)
 - The second optional argument, a boolean, tells whether this is an <abbr title="Fully Qualified Domain Name">FQDN</abbr> or not.
-By default this optional argument is equals to `false`.
+By default this optional argument equals `false`.

 <p class="message-warning">Since an IP is not a domain name, the class will throw an <code>InvalidArgumentException</code> if you try to create an IP hostname as a FQDN.</p>